Laverne

 Laverne is an elliptical-sterned racing yole built by John Renton Baikie (1872-1947) in 1932 at No. 2 South End, Stromness, Orkney.
 The elliptic stern identifies Laverne as a yole built for racing and leisure use rather than as a working yole which were traditionally double-ended.

 Although John Renton Baikie grew up in a boat building family in Stromness he spent a lot of his working life as Stromness Burgh Surveyor and Sanitary Inspector.
 Despite this he was a gifted boat builder and is thought to have built three boats in his spare time, Laverne being one of these boats.
 Laverne was a very successful racing boat in the 1930-40s often duelling for honours with her arch rival Skua.
 Rumour has it that at times some unorthodox approaches were employed by the Baikie’s to improve Laverne’s racing performance.
-The day before a regatta, late at night, noisy activity on the foreshore adjacent to their house was apparent.
-If the conditions allowed the Baikie’s would bolt extra weights to the keel of the yole increasing her stiffness (stability) in turn enabling her to carry more sail and therefore sail faster.
+It is reputed that the day before a regatta, late at night, noisy activity on the foreshore adjacent to their house was apparent.
+If the conditions allowed the Baikies would bolt extra weights to the keel of the yole increasing her stiffness (stability) in turn enabling her to carry more sail and therefore sail faster.
+For this belief, of course, there is no substantial evidence, and it may be based on mere jealousy.

 Laverne returns to Orkney (October 2020)